New project

 Review.
 The plan lands as a summary of the stack it chose, the steps it's taking, and the manifest of files it wants to write, each with its purpose.
 Read it over and either build it as-is or tweak it in the composer — "use TypeScript", "add tests" — which re-plans carrying the whole conversation.
 A refinement is never a commitment: backing out of an in-flight re-plan returns you to the plan, and you can always build as-is without giving feedback at all.
 Start over drops back to the form.

 Building.
-This is the second pass: Potter writes each planned file's contents in turn — one call per file — so however many files the project needs, no single reply has to carry them all and overflow the model's output ceiling (which used to cut the old all-in-one plan off mid-JSON, #595).
-The generated files land under the target folder (parent directories and all) only once they're all in hand, so a mid-build hiccup never leaves a half-written tree.
-Then the template's recommended skills are seeded with skills.sh (npx skills add <source> --all, fully non-interactive so the headless build never stalls on an agent-selection prompt), then git init plus a first commit — so the skills land in the first commit.
-Finally, the project's dependencies are installed so it's runnable the moment it opens: kiln reads the manifest the build just wrote and runs the matching package manager — npm install (or pnpm/yarn if a lockfile says so), pip install -r requirements.txt, cargo fetch, go mod download, swift package resolve, or bundle install.
-This runs after the first commit, so the installed tree (node_modules, .venv) never lands in it.
-The skills, git, and install are all best-effort: a missing npx, no network, a source that won't resolve, or a package manager that isn't on PATH is logged, not fatal — the project still opens, and DepsCheck nudges you to install if it didn't take.
-All of it runs off the main thread.
+Potter writes each planned file's contents in turn.
+The generated files land under the target folder only once they're all in hand.
+Then the template's recommended skills are seeded (if any), git is initialised with a first commit, and the project's dependencies are installed so it's runnable the moment it opens.
+The dependency installer runs the matching package manager — npm install (or pnpm/yarn if a lockfile says so), pip install -r requirements.txt, cargo fetch, go mod download, swift package resolve, or bundle install.
+The installed tree (node_modules, .venv) never lands in the first commit.
+The skills, git, and install are all best-effort: if a package manager isn't on PATH or network is unavailable, you'll see a nudge to finish the setup, but the project still opens.

 Skills

-Each template can carry a couple of skills.sh skills worth having from day one — the docs site seeds mcclowes/skills-docusaurus, the web-facing templates seed Vercel's open web-design-guidelines and writing-guidelines.
-They show in the review step before you build, and install at build time via npx skills add, landing under .agents/skills/ with a skills-lock.json.
-Sources are curated owner/repo slugs (or single-skill owner/repo/skills/name catalog paths); every one passes a shell-safety gate (ProjectScaffold.isSafeSkillSource) before it's handed to the shell, so a source can never carry metacharacters or escape into a flag.
-Templates with no curated skill yet just skip the step.
+Each template can carry skills worth having from day one.
+They show in the review step before you build, and install at build time, landing under .agents/skills/ with a skills-lock.json.
+All skill sources pass a safety check before installation to prevent shell injection.
+Templates with no curated skill just skip the step.

 Done.
-A celebratory beat — the kiln-ember glow, a success chime (the Cue seam), and the project's name — then Open project lands you in the new workspace.
+A celebratory beat — the Kiln-ember glow and a success chime — then Open project lands you in the new workspace.